kkrcodes/GuessTheMovie/README.md

 The text file - <b> "movies.txt" </b> serves the list of movies to be considered for the game.

-Example snapshots showing the game in action:
+Example screenshots showing the game in action:

 ![Game intro](screenshots/1-gameIntro.PNG?raw=true "Game intro")